gleeblezoid/gitception/README.md

 ### Covering the basics in an hour

-This section is intended for folks wanting a summary of the seminar contents or run their own session about version control.
+This section is intended for folks wanting a summary of the seminar contents or to run their own session about version control.

 #### Git Core Concepts